-2. Buy now, pay later is a more attractive option than using credit cards
+2. Buy Now, Pay Later is a more attractive payment option than using credit cards

 People are tired of being in constant credit card debt, so BNPL offers people a way around that by removing the interest rates that credit cards have, but still allowing people to make purchases they don’t have the upfront funds for.

 Instead of amassing debt, flexible payments allow people a little more peace of mind.
-So how do these companies make money?
+So how do BNPL companies make money?
+Are there any fees?
 Well, quite often the price of items will be marginally hiked up for all consumers in order to turn a profit for the BNPL company.

-Ultimately, the consumer knows exactly how much they’ll have to pay overall, and it feels like a zero-risk option compared to credit cards.
+Ultimately, the consumer knows exactly how much they’ll have to pay overall, and BNPL feels like a zero-risk option compared to credit cards.
 Buy Now, Pay Later seems like a good financing solution.

 A lot of people can find themselves in dire straits at a moment’s notice; a relationship breakdown, job loss, theft, home burnt down, you name it.
-Life can be very unsteady, and having the option to buy now, pay later can make things a little easier for people who might not have funds up front, or who might not have a great credit score.
+Life can be very unsteady, and having the option to Buy Now, Pay Later can make things a little easier for people who might not have funds up front, or who might not have a great credit score.
 BNPL is a good way to make sound financing decisions and make those payments.

-Because of the convenience of BNPL, companies tend to make more sales when they offer BNPL as an option, and the average order value of the sales also goes up.
+Because of the convenience of BNPL services, companies tend to make more sales when they offer BNPL as an option, and the average order value of the sales also goes up.
 Why?
-Because now people have the freedom to purchase things that they otherwise would have had to abandon.
+Because now people have the freedom to purchase things that they otherwise would have to abandon.
 You might wonder what a good bounce rate is, and how BNPL can make a difference.

 Many people abandon their shopping carts when BNPL isn’t available, so having this option removes a big pain point for shoppers.
-48% of responders for a recent survey by Cardify.ai said that BNPL allows them to spend at least 10% – 20% more than if they were using a credit card.
+48% of responders for a survey by Cardify.ai said that BNPL allows them to spend at least 10% – 20% more than if they were using a credit card.
 As you can see, adopting BNPL might be a good solution for your problems.

-Being able to make more purchases from your business can lead to greater customer loyalty as people become more familiar with you and amass more positive experiences with your products and your company.
+Being able to make more purchases from your ecommerce business can lead to greater customer loyalty as people become more familiar with you and amass more positive experiences with your products and your company.
 They see you as a reliable partner who’s got their back.
-Along with things like pre-call planning to generate greater sales, offering Buy Now Pay Later makes it easier for more people to stay with you, and that ease in itself is likely to make people want to buy from you again.
+Along with things like pre-call planning to generate greater sales, offering Buy Now, Pay Later services makes it easier for more people to stay with you, and that ease in itself is likely to make people want to buy from you again.

 So, encouraging greater customer loyalty relies on 2 things: